 UNITE would like to bring to your attention these key dates:

-- September 10th: Opening of the 79th Session of the UNGA
+- Tuesday, September 9th, 2025: Opening of the General Assembly of the UN

 A United Nations (UN) High-Level Meeting (HLM) is convened by the UN General Assembly (UNGA), the primary decision-making body representing all 193 UN Member States.
 In this forum, Member States collaborate on a broad range of international issues outlined in the UN Charter, including development, peace and security, and international law.
 The decision to convene a HLM on a specific topic is made under exceptional circumstances through a UN resolution, aiming to facilitate agreement on cooperation measures and solutions to significant global challenges among Heads of State and governments.